-Darcey Steinke is the author of the memoir Easter Everywhere (Bloomsbury 2007, A New York Times Notable book) and the novels Milk (Bloomsbury 2005), Jesus Saves (Grove/Atlantic, 1997), Suicide Blonde (Atlantic Monthly Press, 1992), and Up Through the Water (Doubleday, 1989), A New York Times Notable book.)
+Darcey Steinke is the author of Flash Count Diary: Menopause and the Vindication of Natural Life (Sarah Crichton Books, 2019), the memoir Easter Everywhere (Bloomsbury 2007, A New York Times Notable book) and the novels Milk (Bloomsbury 2005), Jesus Saves (Grove/Atlantic, 1997), Suicide Blonde (Atlantic Monthly Press, 1992), and Up Through the Water (Doubleday, 1989), A New York Times Notable book.)
 Her most recent novel, Sister Golden Hair, was published in 2014 by Tin House.
 With Rick Moody, she edited Joyful Noise: The New Testament Revisited (Little, Brown 1997).
 Her books have been translated into ten languages, and her nonfiction has appeared in The New York Times Magazine, The Boston Review, Vogue, Spin Magazine, Washington Post, Chicago Tribune, and The Guardian.
 Her web-story Blindspot was a part of the 2000 Whitney Biennial.
 She has been both a Henry Hoyns and a Stegner Fellow and Writer-in-Residence at the University of Mississippi, and has taught at the Columbia University School of the Arts, Barnard, The American University of Paris, and Princeton.

 Creative Thesis & Lit.
 Project